tldr-pages/tldr/pages/linux/swaks.md

 `swaks --to {{user@example.com}} --body {{/path/to/gtube/file}}`

-- Deliver a standard test email to user@example.com using the LMTP protocol via a UNIX domain socket file
+- Deliver a standard test email to user@example.com using the LMTP protocol via a UNIX domain socket file:

 `swaks --to {{user@example.com}} --socket {{/var/lda.sock}} --protocol {{LMTP}}`